openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable murano
     3. Enable and configure Contrail plugin
+    4. Enable dedicated analytics DB
-4. Add a node with controller role
+    5. Add a node with controller role
-5. Add a node with "compute" and "Storage-cinder" roles
+    6. Add a node with "compute" and "Storage-cinder" roles
-6. Add a node with "contrail-config" and "contrail-db" roles
+    7. Add a node with "contrail-config" and "contrail-db" roles
-7. Add a node with "contrail-db", "contrail-control" roles
+    8. Add a node with "contrail-db", "contrail-control" roles
-8. Add a node with "contrail-db", "contrail-analytics" roles
+    9. Add a node with "contrail-db", "contrail-analytics", "contrail-analytics-db" roles
-9. Deploy cluster with plugin
+    10. Deploy cluster with plugin
-10. Run contrail health check tests
+    11. Run contrail health check tests
-11. Run OSTF tests
+    12. Run OSTF tests

 Expected results